aspiringVegetarian/toggl_DBRE_Home_Assignment/README.md

 Next, ensure you have Terraform installed.
 If you do not have the Terraform CLI installed, see the following guide: https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli

 Then, git clone this repo to your PC.
-Modify the terraform.tfvars file to have the full file path to your credential .JSON file you downloaded, and the name of the project.
+Modify the cloned terraform.tfvars file to have the full file path to your credential .JSON file you downloaded, and the name of the project.
 There are a couple other variables in the variables.tf for the region and zone where the database will be hosted.
-They have default values in the variables.tf but, if desired, you could override the defaults in the terraform.tfvars file.
+They have default values in the variables.tf, but, if desired, you could override the defaults in the terraform.tfvars file.

-In the terminal change directory to the location of the main.tf file that you cloned and run the following command: terraform apply
+In the terminal change directory to the location of the main.tf file that you cloned and run the following command:
+`terraform init`

+If all goes well, you should see a message that reads: Terraform has been successfully initialized!

+Then, run the following command:
+`terraform apply`

 The terminal will show the 8 resources that are planned to be created, if you agree with their configuration and would like to create the resources, then enter "yes" into the prompt.